huggla/build-epanet2/README.md

 # epanet
-Epanet for Alpine.
-COPY contents of /epanet2 into the root of your Alpine image.
+EPANET for Alpine edge.
+COPY contents of /epanet into the root of your Alpine image.

-20181204: Epanet 2.00.12, Alpine edge.
+20181204: EPANET 2.00.12, Alpine edge.

+For more info on EPANET go to https://www.epa.gov/water-research/epanet.